fbpx

 1. Is a vasectomy treatment painful?

-Most of the time, post-vasectomy discomfort is minor and easily controlled with over-the-counter painkiller.
+Most of the time, post-vasectomy discomfort is minor and easily controlled with over-the-counter painkillers.

 1. Are there any alternatives to a vasectomy treatment?